Namestnikov scores 2, Senators beat Lightning 4-2

 Ondrej Palat and Luke Witkowski scored for Tampa Bay, and Curtis McElhinney stopped 30 shots.

 Namestnikov, drafted by the Lightning in 2011, had notched only an assist in his Senators debut on Thursday after he was acquired from the New York Rangers on Monday.
 Against Tampa Bay, he scored the tiebreaking goal with 3:03 remaining and added an empty-netter with just seconds left.

+“It feels great,” Namestnikov said of the win.
+“Start was 0-3 but it was definitely important to get this win and (have) positive vibes and now we move forward.”

 The Senators outshot the reigning Presidents’ Trophy winners 34-21.
 Tampa Bay looked sluggish at times two days after their soring outburst in a 7-3 win at Toronto.